 Itinerary coming soon.

-We will begin accepting applications on October 1, 2017.
-We will make admissions decisions as applications become complete based upon the following criteria:
+We begin accepting applications on October 1 and make admissions decisions as applications become complete based upon the following criteria:

 - The applicant’s academic, attendance, and behavioral record at previous schools